What is a hearing aid?

 Can I wear only one hearing aid?

-Two hearing aids mean better hearing in noise, enhanced sound quality, an increased ability to hear where sound is coming from, and prevention of degeneration of hearing in the ear not wearing a hearing aid.
+If you have hearing loss in both ears, you need to wear two hearing aids.
+We ‘hear’ with our brain, not with our ears!
+Our brains are designed to receive sound input from both our ears.
+Two hearing aids means better hearing in noise, enhanced sound quality, an increased ability to hear where sound is coming from, and prevention of degeneration of hearing in the ear not wearing a hearing aid.

 How can a hearing aid help me?

 Hearing and understanding provide a vital link to the world around you.
 Your ears enable you to communicate and interact with others and are a source of enjoyment and information.
-The sense of hearing is often taken for granted and its gradual deterioration can impact on your ability to actively participate in life – hearing aids can help you to regain the ability to participate fully in your life again and improve your quality of life.
+The sense of hearing is often taken for granted and its gradual deterioration can impact on your ability to actively participate in life – hearing aids can help you to regain the ability to participate fully in your life again.

 A range of wireless accessories are available for use with your hearing aids.
 Situations like watching television, listening over the cell phone or having conversations in very noisy situations can be enhanced by the use of a wireless accessory.
 Together with your audiologist, you can choose the best solutions to match your lifestyle needs.

-For more technological information on hearing aids and available wireless accessories visit www.phonak.co.za
+For more information on hearing aids, visit www.phonak.co.za

 Tips for getting used to your new hearing aids: